 - 3 cups 300g chopped tart apples from about 3 medium cored and peeled apples, divided (they should be cut into small ½-inch cubes)

 - 1 ½ tablespoon granulated sugar

-- 1 recipe Salted Caramel Sauce for drizzling
+1 x Recipe Salted Caramel Sauce for drizzling

-- Preheat the oven to 350F.
-Line an 8x8-inch baking pan with parchment paper leaving a 2-inch overhang at each side.
+- Preheat oven to 350°F. Line an 8x8-inch baking pan with parchment paper leaving a 2-inch overhang at each side.

-- Combine flour, baking powder, and salt into a medium bowl and whisk to blend evenly.
+- Combine flour, baking powder, baking soda and salt in a medium bowl and whisk to blend evenly.